Reversible Encryption

 Vendor Data Sharing

-Share project documents with external consultants or vendors without exposing real names, emails, or other PII.
-When the engagement ends, restore originals for internal records.
+Share project documents with outside consultants or vendors.
+Real names, emails, and other PII stay hidden.
+When the engagement ends, restore the originals for your internal records.

 Share anonymized contracts during due diligence, restore originals for final signing